jjohnson2701/EditsToISCEContainer/README.md

 DELTA_LATITUDE | | Pixel Size [1]
 FIRST_LATITUDE | | Origin [1]

+Finally, edit the file_name in the dem.xml file to match its final location on Summit

 Copy both the DEM and the of these files into summit, in a directory you specify to the container in the following step.
 The example has my path, which follows the infrastructure displayed at the bottom.